 As a Host, your earnings may be subject to U.S. income taxes.
 We expect all Hosts to comply with the tax regulations in your area, and encourage you to consult a tax professional if you need advice on reporting your income.

-1099-K: If your payouts have totaled more than $20,000 and you have received over 200 Hipcamp payouts in a calendar year (which is unlikely as we process payouts weekly), Hipcamp will reach out to you to complete a W-9 form so we can process a 1099-K tax form for your account.
-We’ll provide this form to you via email or mail.
+1099-K: If your payouts have totaled more than $20,000 and you have received over 200 Hipcamp bookings in a calendar year, Hipcamp will issue you a 1099-K. We’ll provide this form to you via email or mail.
 If you think you met this threshold but didn't get a form from us, please file a support ticket by February 15, 2022 to get assistance from our Support Team.

 1099-MISC: Hipcamp processes payments on your behalf and you as a Host are not a contractor, so we do not issue 1099-MISC forms for hosting on our platform.
 Because we know it would be a helpful resource, we may begin providing summary documents by default in the future although this is not required.